 Rule #1: Understand how money is made

 There are five key principles that determine whether you make money or lose money.
-They seem very simple, but if you don’t understand them completely, you are going to make bad financial decisions.
+They seem very simple, but if you don’t understand them completely, you are not going to make good financial decisions.
 They are:

 Rule #2: Don’t invest money you might need

-Rule #3: Debt is costing you more than investments can earn
+Rule #3: Debt costs more than investments can earn

 Once you understand interest and compounding, you’ll quickly see the interest you pay on debt is way more than the interest you can earn when you save.
 That’s exactly how banks make their money.
 They lend the money you save to someone at 22% interest and pay you 4%.
 That’s a nice, fat profit margin on your money.
 In fact, the only person who definitely loses in this transaction is the fool paying the 22%.
 If that’s you, today is the day to start dealing with that.